poldy/noweb.py/noweb.nw.markdown

   * Modifying and adding more information as I see appropriate.

-  * Modifying Python code from Python 2 to Python 3.
+  * Porting Python code from Python 2 to Python 3.
 This is done very easily as there was only 1 place to fix which is the print statement in Python 2 which is changed to be function in Python 3.